loelschlaeger/fHMM/README.md

       - `"mean_abs"`: means of the fine-scale data in absolute value,
       - `"sum_abs"`: sums of fine-scale data in absolute value.
 - `fit`: A list, containing
-   - `runs`: A numeric, setting the number of optimization runs.
+   - `runs`: A numeric value, setting the number of optimization runs.
    - `at_true`: A boolean, determining whether the optimization is initialised at the true parameter values.
 Only for simulated data, sets `runs = 1` and `accept = "all"`.
-   - `seed`: A numeric, setting a seed for the simulation and the optimization.
+   - `seed`: A numeric value, setting a seed for the simulation and the optimization.
    - `accept`: Either a numeric vector (containing acceptable exit codes of the [nlm optimization](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)) or the character `"all"` (accepting all codes).
    - `print.level`: Passed on to [nlm](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html).
    - `gradtol`: Passed on to [nlm](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html).